Worcestershire County Council Full Privacy Notice

 How long we will keep your information

 We will not keep your information longer than it is needed.
 In some instances, the law sets the length of time information has to be kept.
 We may keep your data longer if we need to retain it for legal, regulatory, or evidential or best practice reasons.
 We will dispose of all records in a secure way, whether they are on paper or electronic.
-Our Disposal Schedule provides a list of the retention periods for key records we hold in the Council.
+Our Disposal Schedule provides a list of the retention periods for key records we hold in the Council and can be found on our website: Information and records management.

 Who we may share your information with

-We may disclose personal information to a third party, but only where it is required by law, where it is otherwise allowed under the General Data Protection Regulation (GDPR), or where we have obtained your consent to do so.
+We may disclose personal information to a third party, but only where it is required by law, where it is otherwise allowed under UK GDPR, or where we have obtained your consent to do so.

 We may disclose information when necessary to prevent risk of harm to an individual.

-The Council may also provide personal information to third parties, but only where it is necessary, either to comply with the law or where permitted, under the GDPR for example where the disclosure is necessary for the purposes of the prevention and / or detection of crime or fraud.
+The Council may also provide personal information to third parties, but only where it is necessary, either to comply with the law or where permitted under the UK GDPR e.g. where the disclosure is necessary for the purposes of the prevention and / or detection of crime or fraud.
 In some of these arrangements, we may become joint controllers with the other organisation(s).
 Examples of third parties who we may share your information with include (but are not limited to):

 At no time will your information be passed to organisations external to Worcestershire County Council for marketing or sales purposes or for any commercial use without your prior express consent.